Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability allows unauthenticated attackers to extract arbitrary data from the database with the rights of the database user.
-The severity is considered moderate to high for organizations using the ODBC plugin, while there is no impact for those not using it (Shibboleth Advisory).
+An unauthenticated attacker can exploit this vulnerability via blind SQL injection, allowing for the extraction of arbitrary data from the database when the database connection is configured to use the ODBC plugin.
+The impact is considered moderate to high severity for organizations using the ODBC plugin, but has no impact on those not using this component (Shibboleth Advisory).

 Source: This report was generated using AI